 N-acetyltransferase is a phase II detoxification enzyme that helps to metabolize aromatic amines, drugs, cigarette smoke, and carcinogens.
 Basically, it makes specific toxins more water-soluble so that they can be excreted through a process called acetylation.

-Medium to high impact genetic variations in this gene means that you will be a slow acetylation.
+Medium to high impact genetic variations in this gene means that you will be slower at acetylation.
 G and C genotypes in this gene are also associated with higher incidences of cancer and drug toxicity.
-Vitamin B5 acts as a nutrient cofactor to N-acetyltransferase.
+Vitamin B5 acts as a nutrient cofactor to N-acetyltransferase together with the mineral molybdenum.